hyperledger/fabric-contract-api-go/README.md

 # Hyperledger Fabric Go Contract API

-⚠️ WARNING: This repository is in development.
-It is therefore NOT recommended for use in its current state.
-A release is planned to work with Hyperledger Fabric v2.0.0⚠️

 [![](http://godoc.org/github.com/hyperledger/fabric-contract-api-go?status.svg)](http://godoc.org/github.com/hyperledger/fabric-contract-api-go)

 This repository contains the packages for the implementation of the contract API for use in Go chaincode